 The problem in brief

-Over the past fifteen years in the United Kingdom we have observed a growing incidence of outdoor lead sculpture and other lead constructed items, such as roofs and rainwater goods, developing a visually disfiguring red-brown to purple-brown surface discolouration.
+Over the past twenty years in the United Kingdom we have observed a growing incidence of outdoor lead sculpture and other lead constructed items, such as roofs and rainwater goods, developing a visually disfiguring red-brown to purple-brown surface discolouration.

 We have also found this same problem on some lead sculptures in the grounds of the Palace of Queluz, 20 km west of Lisbon in Portugal (where there is a significant collection of mid-18th century lead sculpture), and it is likely to be occuring throughout Europe.